tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 ##### 6.4.4.2 Examples of matching input Darwin Core to Method parameters (non-normative)

-If a Test implementation is function that takes Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correctly matching input Darwin Core terms to the `Parameters` of the Test (function or method).
+If a Test implementation is a function that takes Darwin Core terms as input parameters, the function (or method) call becomes the point of concern for correctly matching input Darwin Core terms to the `Parameters` of the Test (function or method).

 In Java, annotating method parameters and using reflection to bind between the execution framework and Test implementations works well.
 Following is a simplified code snippet from the FilteredPush `event_date_qc` library (Morris & Lowery 2025) that uses Java annotations, (e.g., @ActedUpon(value="dwc:endDayOfYear") to provide metadata about which parameter goes with which `Information Element`.